 In the end though the online portion of Resistance 3, while not groundbreaking, is very enjoyable.
 Sixteen players, heaps of weapons and perks, death, destruction, and a war ravaged planet.
 What more could you want?

-The Good: Getting on a kill streak.
+Pros: Getting on a kill streak.

-The Bad: Losing XP because of a game freeze.
+Cons: Losing XP because of a game freeze.